Understand the advantages and differences between air spray, air assist, electrostatic and rotary bell applicator technology.

 There is a wide range of applicator technology to choose from.
 Depending on the desired finish quality, transfer efficiency, speed of application, type of paint used, type of object, shape of object and coating technology that is chosen, it helps to understand the advantages and differences between each technology.

-- High Volume, Low Pressure (HVLP) was developed for EPA regulated areas.
-To meet the regulation, the amount of air used is limited to 10 psi at the aircap.
-The result is a low velocity pattern with good finish quality and higher transfer efficiency than Conventional.
+- High Volume, Low Pressure (HVLP) was developed for areas regulated by the U.S. Environmental Protection Agency.
+To meet EPA regulations, the amount of air used is limited to 10 psi at the aircap.
+The result is a low velocity pattern with good finish quality and higher transfer efficiency than conventional.

-- Compliant technology is commonly referred to as Low Volume, Medium Pressure (LVMP) and was developed to meet European standards.
+- Compliant technology, commonly referred to as Low Volume, Medium Pressure (LVMP), was developed to meet European standards.
 The requirement is the air pressure cannot exceed 29 psi at the air inlet.
-This allow for an aircap design which delivers a high finish quality while achieving transfer efficiency that is equal to or better than HVLP.
+This allows for an aircap design that delivers a high finish quality while achieving transfer efficiency equal to or better than HVLP.